 THE CRIME VOLUME

-Skibbereens (as opposed to Limericks) are short sketches of humorous and philosophical observations on life outside of poetry and the usual short stories.
-This volume of 16 sketches covers different aspects of crime and criminals, victims, cheats, fate and chance situations, stereotypes and more......
+A volume of 16 sketches covering different aspects of crime and criminals, victims, cheats, fate and chance situations, stereotypes and more......

 To set the scene I must relate a piece of Irish historical revolutionary news.
-A Michael Dohery, who was a friend of the Fenian leader William Smith O’Brien back in 1848, according to a recently published diary, fearing that his intentions might be discovered by the authorities and those intentions not being of a friendly nature took himself to Paris.
-As it is so poetically stated ‘to become a professional in the art and science of conspiracy.’
-Personally I wasn’t aware that one could get there by degrees, and I use the word ‘one’ purposely, because to include anyone else would lay myself open to a charge of conspiracy.
+A Michael Doherty, who was a friend of the Fenian leader William Smith O’Brien back in 1848, according to a recently published diary, fearing that his intentions might be discovered by the authorities and those intentions not being of a friendly nature took himself to Paris.
+As it is so poetically stated, ‘to become professional in the art and science of conspiracy.’
+Personally I wasn’t aware that one could get there by degrees, and I use the word ‘one’ purposely, because to include anyone else would lay myself open to a charge of conspiracy……….